No topic

 All residents of Switzerland must get health insurance within three months of arriving.
 You must buy basic insurance through a private insurer, and many people decide to get additional, top-up insurance for services like extensive dental care or alternative medicines.

 Psychiatric services, including hospitalizations, have long been included in basic health insurance plans.
-Since the beginning of 2023, psychotherapy, or talk therapy, has also been included in basic health insurance, provided that a medical doctor prescribes it.
+Since 2023, psychotherapy, or talk therapy, has also been included in basic health insurance as long as it’s prescribed by a medical doctor.

 These services are covered under basic health insurance (Grundversicherung|assurance de base).
 Most of the cost is covered, with the patient responsible for 10% of the cost of treatment, up to an annual maximum.
 Check with your insurer how many sessions their plan covers.
 Once you reach this limit, your doctor or psychiatrist can re-refer you for further treatment.